jbowens/www/blog/markdown/using-oracle-from-golang-on-mac-os-x.md

 # Using Oracle from Go on Mac OS X

-I recently found myself in the unfortunate circumstance of needing to use Oracle from an application written in Go.
+I recently found myself needing to use Oracle from an application written in Go.
 I have zero experience with Oracle, and I found it pretty difficult to get a working development environment setup on my Macbook.
-To get everything working, I needed to:
+Here's a walkthough of everything I did to get a workable environment:

  * Download and install [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) if you don't already have it.
  * Download the [Oracle DB Developer VM](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) (warning: it's almost 8gb).